plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 diamond!
 We show that parallel reduction satisfies the diamond
 property: that if `M ⇛ N` and `M ⇛ N′`, then `N ⇛ L` and `N′ ⇛ L` for some `L`.
-The typical proof is an induction on `M ⇛ N` and `M ⇛ N′` so that every possible pair gives rise to a witeness `L` given by performing enough beta reductions in parallel.
+The typical proof is an induction on `M ⇛ N` and `M ⇛ N′` so that every possible pair gives rise to a witness `L` given by performing enough beta reductions in parallel.

 However, a simpler approach is to perform as many beta reductions in